Charles Littleleaf

-Charles Littleleaf, a Native American flute player and flute maker, is a tribal member of the Warm Springs Indian Reservation, Oregon.
+Charles Littleleaf, a Native American flute player and flute maker, is a tribal citizen of the Warm Springs Indian Reservation, Oregon.
 Charles is also an honorary member of the Piikani Nation, Alberta, Canada, and is the son of the late Chief Jack Littleleaf of Brocket, Alberta.

 Native American flute player

-In 1992, Warm Springs tribal member, Charles Littleleaf, received from a flute Native American flutist, R. Carlos Nakai.
+In 1992, Warm Springs tribal member, Charles Littleleaf, received a flute from Native American flutist, R. Carlos Nakai.
 Nakai's gift was intended to encourage Charles to learn the instrument.
 The following year, Nakai held one of the first Native American flute workshops at the Feathered Pipe Ranch in Helena, Montana and invited Charles to attend.

 The Feather Pipe workshop lasted two weeks and it was here, amidst players much more technically versed in music, where Charles learned one of the best lessons regarding the traditional flute: that playing from the heart and spirit is where some of the most beautiful Native American flute music will come from.

 In search of ways to further express his heart, Charles continued to play the flute without instruction.
-Through these instruments, he also found an emotional way to release healing qualities would not only benefit all of mankind.
+Through these instruments, he also found an emotional way to release healing qualities that would not only benefit himself but all of mankind.
 At the beginning of this musical journey, Charles played the flute at the home of his ancestors, primarily to family and friends.
 This is where the first samples of Charles' music developed.

-Later in years, Charles continues playing and enjoying the native flute.
+Years later, Charles continues playing and enjoying the native flute.
 He has grounded his flute playing within the essence of Mother Earth and from memories growing up on his reservation which he shares with audiences around the world.

 Native American flute maker

-Charles Littleleaf has been constructing concert Native American flutes for over 15 years for both professionals and beginners alike.
+Charles Littleleaf has been creating concert Native American flutes for over 20 years for both professionals and beginners alike.